vackosar/vackosar.github.io/_posts/2018-02-25-Creating-Custom-Ubuntu-Web-Link-App.md

 sudo desktop-file-install whatsapp.desktop
 ```

 Download and uncomment the Icon line to have icon displayed in Ubuntu search.
-However, Chrome will override with downloaded page icon upon start.
+However, Chrome will override it with downloaded page icon upon page load.

 Similar approach can be used with Firefox except option "-P" is used instead of "--app" and "-user-data-dir" option is not needed.
 It involves a manual step on first startup and one cannot easily remove the tab and address bars.
-On the other hand it handles icon in better way.
+On the other hand it handles icons in better way.

 ## Others Suggested Apps